lorensen/VTKExamples/src/VTKFileFormats.md

 There are two types of VTK XML data files: parallel and serial as described in the following.

-* Serial.
+* **Serial**.
 File types designed for reading and writing by applications of only a single process.
 All of the data are contained within a single file.

-* Parallel.
+* **Parallel**.
 File types designed for reading and writing by applications with multiple processes executing in parallel.
 The dataset is broken into pieces.
 Each process is assigned a piece or set of pieces to read or write.
 An individual piece is stored in a corresponding serial file type.
 The parallel file type does not actually contain any data, but instead describes structural information and then references other serial files containing the data for each piece.

 In the XML format, VTK datasets are classified into one of two categories.

-* Structured.
+* **Structured**.
 The dataset is a topologically regular array of cells such as pixels and voxels (e.g., image data) or quadrilaterals and hexahedra (e.g., structured grid) (see “The Visualization Model” on page 19 for more information).
 Rectangular subsets of the data are described through extents.
 The structured dataset types are vtkImageData, vtkRectilinearGrid, and vtkStructuredGrid.

-* Unstructured.
+* **Unstructured**.
 The dataset forms a topologically irregular set of points and cells.
 Subsets of the data are describedusing pieces.
 The unstructured dataset types are vtkPolyData and vtkUnstructuredGrid (see “The Visualization Model” on page 19 for more information).

 By convention, each data type and file type is paired with a particular file extension.
 The types and corresponding extensions are